-Last Updated on September 6, 2023 by Dr. Alisha Barnes
+Last Updated on 1 year by Dr Alisha Barnes

 Does your dog experience back pain?
 Sometimes it can be difficult to ascertain whether our beloved furry friends are feeling their best or are experiencing some kind of pain and discomfort.
 In particular, dogs tend to conceal their pain, easily distracted by the excitement of physical activity, food, or their favorite humans’ presence.
 As such, it is especially important to be on the lookout for signs that your dog may be in pain.